BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

   The following section shortly explain how to *Whitelist*/*Blacklist* your race or character when you already know the basics of creating a workspace with SE functionality.
 If you need a detailed explanation jump to [the detailed guide here](https://wiki.bg3.community/en/Tutorials/Mod-Integration/BG3SX/Whitelisting#h-3-detailed-whitelisting-guide)

   You can either *Whitelist*/*Blacklist* your race with a simple script, or by using the [Tag Framework Mod](https://www.nexusmods.com/baldursgate3/mods/6545).
-  Keep in mind that the Tag Framework mod only supports races, not single characters.
+  Keep in mind that the Tag Framework mod only supports races, not individual characters.

   ## 2.1  With a script